neurocline/neurocline.github.io/_posts/2017-03-31-writing-std-filesystem.md

 };
 {% endhighlight %}

+Along with the enum class, we need some operators so that we can combine copy_options together; in the spec, it's stated as a requirement that the concept BitmaskType is supported: see [C++ concepts: BitmaskType](http://en.cppreference.com/w/cpp/concept/BitmaskType).

 # perms

-This one is also easy, another mandated enum class but with mandated values.
+This one is also easy, another mandated enum class but with mandated values and the operators to support the BitmaskType concept.

 {% highlight c++ %}
 enum class perms